nenjotsu/me/content/posts/how-i-backtested-my-strategy-and-what-actually-made-it-work/index.md

 That’s when I realized that backtesting alone doesn’t equal confidence.
 You can’t just look at a result and trust it.
 You need to feel the trades.
 See how they play out.
 Know how the system behaves when the market gets weird.
 So I kept testing.
 And more importantly — I changed how I tested.

-## The Conflict: Backtesting Tools Were Not Enough
+## Backtesting Tools Were Not Enough

 I started with common backtesting services.
 The kind where you plug in your logic, pick a timeframe, hit run, and get a report.
 It’s fast.
 It’s efficient.
 But it also hides the details that matter.
 You don’t see the actual setups as they form.
 You don’t feel the hesitation when price hovers around your entry.
 You don’t see if the stop loss would realistically hold — or if it would get wicked out.
 You just get an output.